dotnet/razor/CONTRIBUTING.md

 ## General feedback and discussions?
-Please start a discussion on the [repo issue tracker](https://github.com/aspnet/AspNetCore-Tooling/issues).
+Please start a discussion on the [aspnet/AspNetCore issue tracker](https://github.com/aspnet/AspNetCore/issues).

 ## Bugs and feature requests?